Louth Public Art Programme

 2025 - 2026

-Louth County Council is seeking to engage with artists to create and deliver nine public art projects across the County.
+Louth County Council is seeking to engage with artists to create and deliver three community based artist residencies across the County.

 All commissions should be socially engaged public art projects, which have their primary focus on working with communities in County Louth.